rakesh-sahani/SpringBoot3-SpringSecurity6/README.md

-# Spring Boot 3 and Spring Security 6
+# Spring Boot 3 and Spring Security 6 (BoilerPlate Code)
-Student Records is a web-based service that allows to manage and this project shows you to Frontend and backend.
 How to write the code and structed according to best practices standards and also implementing

 Spring Boot 3 and Spring Framework 6.0